 Instructions

-- Marinate the chicken: In a bowl, whisk together coconut milk, soy sauce, red curry paste, fish sauce, brown sugar, garlic, curry powder, salt, and white pepper.
-Add chicken strips and coat well.
-Cover and refrigerate for at least 1 hour or overnight for best results.
+- Marinate chicken: In a bowl, mix coconut milk, soy sauce, red curry paste, fish sauce, brown sugar, garlic, curry powder, salt, and white pepper.
+Add chicken strips and coat evenly.
+Refrigerate for at least 1 hour.

-- Make the peanut sauce: In a saucepan over medium heat, combine peanut butter, coconut milk, brown sugar, red curry paste, soy sauce, fish sauce, and lime juice.
-Whisk until smooth; bring to simmer and cook for about 5 minutes until thickened.
+- Make peanut sauce: In a saucepan over medium heat, combine peanut butter, coconut milk, brown sugar, red curry paste, soy sauce, fish sauce, and lime juice.
+Whisk until smooth and simmer for about 5 minutes until thickened.

-- Prepare skewers: Soak wooden skewers in water if using.
-Thread marinated chicken onto skewers.
+- Prepare skewers: Soak wooden skewers if using; thread marinated chicken onto skewers.

-- Grill: Preheat grill or grill pan over medium-high heat.
-Grill chicken skewers for 3-4 minutes on each side until cooked through.
+- Grill chicken: Preheat grill over medium-high heat and grill skewers for 3-4 minutes on each side until cooked through.

-- Serve: Enjoy warm with peanut sauce on the side and garnished with peanuts, lime wedges, and cilantro.
+- Serve warm: Enjoy with peanut sauce on the side and garnished with chopped peanuts and fresh herbs.

 - Prep Time: 15 minutes